mananpatel320/resinfinity_architect/README.md

 The messages will start going to those whatsapp numbers present in test_phone.xlsx

 ## Important points
-1. Make sure the folder is present in the D drive.
+1. Make sure the folder is named as resinfinity_architect and is present in the D drive.
 2. The script uses architect_contacts.xlsx to fetch contacts.
 Therefore, make necessary changes in that file before executing.
 3. Do not click anywhere on the window where whatsapp web is running.
 However it can run in the background.
 You can check the whatsapp on phone to check whether the messages are being sent correctly or not.